Answer Center Search Results

 A sample of a policy outlining standards for public messaging.

 The following resources will help you find and manage consultants and vendors, whether for a defined project, or ongoing support.
 If you need a referral for support on fundraising, strategic planning, legal issues, accounting issues, meeting facilitation, technology, or any other outside support, start here.
-(Many of the consultants and vendors in MANP's Yellow Pages offer nonprofit rates.)
+(Many of the consultants and vendors in the MANP Business Finder offer nonprofit rates.)

 The following resources help nonprofits and other issues advocates think and plan strategically about how to frame their messages for better public understanding and engagement.